The Origins of 12 Horse-Related Idioms

 A line in Book 23 of Homer’s Iliad is commonly translated as “Antilochus—you drive like a maniac!
 Hold your horses!”
 (Although the original 1598 translation has it as “Contain thy horses!”)￼

-This idiom is so old that when St. Jerome translated the New Testament, he included it in the introduction: “Equi donati dentes non inspicuintur.”
+This idiom is so old that when St. Jerome translated the New Testament, he included it in the introduction: “Equi donati dentes non inspiciuntur.”

-In Act II, Scene 3 of Twelfth Night, Maria says, “My purpose is, indeed, a horse of that colour.”
-It’s believed the phrase evolved from there or that the idiom already existed and Shakespeare was twisting it.￼
+In Act II, Scene 3 of Shakespeare's Twelfth Night, Maria says, “My purpose is, indeed, a horse of that colour.”
+It’s believed the phrase evolved from there or that the idiom already existed and the Bard was twisting it.￼

 Being told you were on a high horse used to be a compliment: Only soldiers and royalty rode tall war chargers.
 Then, as people lost respect for the high and mighty during the revolutions of the late 1700s, the high horse was seen as uppity.

-Settled in 1849, the village of One Horse Town in Shasta County, California, was a regular stop for gold miners.
+Settled in the 1840s, the village of One Horse Town in Shasta County, California, was a regular stop for gold miners [PDF].
 Legend has it that Jack Spencer’s ole gray mare was the only horse around.￼

-Back in the 19th century, lame race-horses were called “Charley.”
-Around the same time, old horses were used to drag the infield dirt at baseball stadiums.
-Whenever a ballplayer cramped up, they were compared to the grounds crew of limping equines—Charley horses.
+This one's origin is a bit unclear.
+But according to one theory, in the 19th century, old horses were used to drag the infield dirt at baseball stadiums.
+Whenever a ballplayer cramped up, they were compared to the grounds crew of limping equines.

-Part of the bridle, a bit rests inside the horse’s mouth and is controlled by the reins.
-Impatient horses tend to anxiously chew on their bits before races.
+A bit rests inside the horse’s mouth and is controlled by the reins.
+Impatient or anxious horses tend to anxiously chew on their bits.

 This story originally ran in 2014; it has been updated for 2022.